eppl-erau-db/amigo_ros2/README.md

 ## Post-Reboot and/or Post-Startup Procedure

-We have made it such that the container continues to run, so that the dependencies do not need to be re-installed every time you run the container.
-Keep in mind that you still need an internet connection however.
+We have made it such that the container continues to run and automatically starts up on boot, so that the dependencies do not need to be re-installed every time you run the container.
+However, Keep in mind that you still need an internet connection.
 To open the container again:

 ```bash
 docker exec -it isaac_ros_dev-aarch64-container /bin/bash
 ```

-If you need more terminals in the container, run the same command in each terminal.
+If you need more terminals attached to the container, run the same command in each new terminal as needed.

 ## Navigation Deployment: Pose-oriented Navigation